mp-designer/mp-designer.github.io/src/about.md

 • Complex ecosystems, CRMs, and admin panels
 • MVPs and concept design for startups
 • Mobile apps and responsive websites
-• Design systems and brand identity
+• Design systems and guidelines
 • Usability and Accessibility audits
+• Brand identity

 Outside of work, I'm enthusiastic about building community by organizing events for fellow digital nomads.

 I source my energy from two passions.
-A deep engagement with the arts—painting, cinema, live music, and a book club—sharpens my creative perspective and eye for detail.
+A deep engagement with the arts — painting, cinema, live music, and a book club — that sharpens my creative perspective and eye for detail.
 In parallel, an active and challenging lifestyle builds the resilience and focus needed to tackle any complex design problem.